-Such electrodynamic loads as occur in busbars and uninsulated conductors due to short circuit shall be as specified in the relevant national standards.
+Such electrodynamic loads as occur in busbars and uninsulated conductors due to short circuit may be as specified in the relevant national and international standards.

 4.6.2.5 Insulators and other parts designed to support busbars and uninsulated conductors shall be capable of sustaining the loads due to short circuits.